mysql-workbench-schema-exporter/mysql-workbench-schema-exporter/README.md

     Default is `%entity%.%extension%`.

+  * `addGeneratorInfoAsComment`

+    Add generator information to the generated code as a comment.

+    Default is `true`.

   * `skipPluralNameChecking`

     Skip checking the plural name of model and leave as is, useful for non English table names.